 Yeah.
 And then that's that familiarity, I think sometimes is what people why people want to avoid it.
 I have a dear friend who I love and she never wants to do any work on herself because she's afraid at the end of the day, she's gonna find out something horrible like you're amazing.
-Like How could you even okay, I get it but this that's her particular brand of crazy we all have our own brand of crazy you know what I mean?
-We all I feel like I got my brand you got your brand that's her brand new crazy.
-I think that avoidance like there's always a way through we just have to be willing to go.
+How could you even okay, I get it but this that's her particular brand of crazy we all have our brand of crazy you know what I mean?
+We all feel like I got my brand you got your brand that's her brand new crazy.
+I think that avoidance is like there's always a way through we just have to be willing to go.

 Michael Kithcart: 29:15

 Right sometimes that fear is that you'll lose your edge because it has provided so much success for you.
-Right that driving force it it has so if I let that go if I you know shift around it.
+Right that driving force it has so if I let that go if I you know shift around it.
 Well, I still have success and so well.
-I'll use like your your, your comedian, industry, right community, sometimes we'll have substance abuse and then it's like, okay, if I if I acknowledged that I'm an alcoholic, and I'm no longer drinking, will I still be funny?
+I'll use like your, your comedian, industry, the right community, sometimes we'll have substance abuse and then it's like, okay, if I acknowledged that I'm an alcoholic, and I'm no longer drinking, will I still be funny?

 Jen Coken: 29:48

 Will I still be funny?
 And you know, it's so interesting.
-I'm been taking voice lessons for the last six months, which has been really fun.
+I'd been taking voice lessons for the last six months, which has been fun.
 And I've always I've sung here and there, but I can not It had even one drink before I sing because it changes your vocal cords.
 Now, you know, people like Oh, I'm gonna take a quick shot to lose myself before I go up on stage.
 I cannot do any of that.
 Because I'm not present.
 And presence is the biggest gift you can give anybody.
 So when you're present in singing there, you can connect with your emotion when you're present in comedy, you're much more attuned to the room.
-So that edge they think they have isn't really an edge.
+So that edge they think they have isn't an edge.
 It's you've seen Hamilton?
 Have you seen Hamilton?
 Yes.
 I only saw it on Disney.
 And I was so happy to do that during the pandemic.
-And there's a I got really enamored with Lin Manuel Miranda, I'm like, How does this brain work?
+And there's an I got enamored with Lin Manuel Miranda, I'm like, How does this brain work?
 How does a human being think of those things?
 And I started researching him.
 And I found this documentary that was made here in the gut and that guy who directed it, and a bunch of the people that starred in that were part of something called I think it's called freestyle love machine.
-And they would do these performances were like, people would popcorn and they start rapping about popcorn.
+And they would do these performances where like, people would popcorn and they start rapping about popcorn.
 And it was all to hone that edge.
-And there was one guy who is a well known comedian now, who was supposed to be Hamilton in the show.
+And there was one guy who is a well-known comedian now, who was supposed to be Hamilton in the show.
 Wait, delimiting?
 Well, Miranda, would he play Hamilton?
-Or was Aaron Burr, he was supposed to be Aaron burn and burn.
+Or was Aaron Burr, he was supposed to be Aaron Burn and burn.
 Okay.
 It was supposed to be Aaron Burr in the show.
 But he was an alcoholic, and they were trying to practice and he was more interested in partying and they just had to leave them behind.
 And he talks about it in this documentary called freestyle love machine.
 And it's so heartbreaking.
 But at the same time, it's what got him sober.
 And that's why today he's a successful comic.
 So you know, people think that they're gonna lose their edge, but it's all a load of QA.